titu1994/Keras-Classification-Models/README.md

 A set of models which allow easy creation of Keras models to be used for classification purposes.
 Also contains modules which offer implementations of recent papers.

+#  <a href="https://github.com/titu1994/Keras-NASNet">Neural Architecture Search Net (NASNet) in Keras</a>
+An implementation of "NASNet" models from the paper [Learning Transferable Architectures for Scalable Image Recognitio](https://arxiv.org/abs/1707.07012) in Keras 2.0+.

+Supports building NASNet Large (6 @ 4032), NASNet Mobile (4 @ 1056) and custom NASNets.

+Available at : <a href="https://github.com/titu1994/Keras-NASNet">Neural Architecture Search Net (NASNet) in Keras</a>

 #  <a href="https://github.com/titu1994/keras-squeeze-excite-network">Squeeze and Excite Networks in Keras</a>
 Implementation of Squeeze and Excite networks in Keras.
 Supports ResNet and Inception v3 models currently.
 Support for Inception v4 and Inception-ResNet-v2 will also come once the paper comes out.